 Every professor at Wageningen University & Research (WUR) is requested to prepare and present a "vision" to an examining committee when going for promotion to associate professor.
-To fulfil this request, this is the "vision" that I presented in July 2016.
+To fulfil this request, in the index below you will find the "vision" that I presented in July 2016 to the committee.

-I put "vision" in brackets because, of course, companies and most organisations worldwide use this term quite differently, such as: An aspirational description of what an organisation would like to achieve or accomplish in the mid-term or long-term future.
+Of course, companies and most organisations worldwide use the term "vision" more broadly, meaning an aspirational description of what an organisation would like to achieve or accomplish in the mid-term or long-term future.
 It is intended to serve as a clear guide choosing current and future courses of action.
 (Business Dictionary 2016).

-Therefore, let me first share my true vision and then my "vision" as requested by the formal requirements of my university.
+Therefore, let me share - in a sentence - my vision according to this broader and more common definition and then, in the index below, my "vision" as meant to meet the formal requirements of my university.

-With our global team of researchers and non-academic partners, we strive to support and accelerate a sustainable transformation of agricultural and food systems by sharing knowledge with current and future change agents in startups, companies and their non-business stakeholders through research, education and project management - giving priority to marginalised rural development contexts - and by shifting the academic industry towards more problem-oriented, inter-disciplinary, transparent, fair and socially active practices.
+Together with a global team of academic, business and civil society partners, we strive to support and accelerate a sustainable transformation of agricultural and food systems by 1) sharing knowledge with current and future change agents through research, education and project management - giving priority and empowering marginalised people in rural development contexts - and by 2) shifting the academic industry towards more problem-oriented, inter-disciplinary, transparent, fair and socially active practices.